nfotinakes/trichopedia/docs/clones/althea.md

 <hr>
-Althea is a Peruvianus clone with blue glaucous and girthy appearance.
+Althea is a peruvianus clone with blue glaucous and girthy appearance.

 <div class="infobox">
 <div class="infobox-title">Althea</div>